Fixed point results for multivalued mapping with closed graphs in generalized Banach spaces: Perov's fixed point results for multivalued mappings with closed graphs

 The fact that $G(S)$ is relatively compact allows $\{v_n, \ \ n \in \mathbb{N}\}$ to have a renamed subsequence such that On the other hand, since $G$ has a closed graph, we get $v\in G(x).$ Taking into account both equality (\ref{a}) and the fact that $F$ has a closed graph, we infer that Hence, we have which proves the claim.
 Our next task is to prove that $Q(S)$ is relatively compact.
-Proceeding essentially as in the proof of theorem \ref{appmultivalued}, in view of inclusion
+In view of inclusion

 we have

 Since $\varphi $ is nondecreasing, we get

 Letting $m \rightarrow \infty,$ and using the regularity of the generalized measure of noncompactness $\mu,$ we deduce the relatively compactness of $Q(S).$ Since $Q(S)\subset S$ and $Q$ has closed values on $S,$ then we can consider the multi-valued mapping $Q$ by In order to achieve the proof, we will apply Theorem \ref{usc}.
 Hence, in view of lemma \ref{uscclosedgraph}, it is sufficient to prove that $Q$ has a closed graph on $\overline{co}(Q(S)).$ To see this, let $\{x_n, \ \ n \in \mathbb{N}\}$ be a sequence in $\overline{co}(Q(S))$ with $x_n \rightarrow x$ and let $y_n \in Q(x_n)$ with $y_n \rightarrow y.$ This enables us to have and consequently there exist $u_n \in F(y_n)$ and $v_n \in G(x_n),$ such that